iandrabedin/gitconfig/README.md

 Alias are a easier way to type complex git commands on the terminal.
 These are the configurations I use.

+To open and edit the gitconfig file type on terminal:
+`git config --global --edit`

 * **git lg**
 better visual git log
 ![Image of git lg](https://github.com/iandrabedin/gitconfig/blob/master/images/git-lg.png)